 Solar power has emerged as one of the most rapidly growing renewable energy sources.
 Through a process known as the photovoltaic, or PV, effect, electricity is generated by solar cells that convert sunlight into electricity.
 In general, global solar cell production can be categorized by three different types of technologies, namely, monocrystalline silicon, multicrystalline silicon and thin film technologies.
-Crystalline silicon technology is currently the most commonly used, accounting for 81.8% of solar cell production in 2009, according to Solarbuzz, an independent international solar energy consulting company, compared to 18.2% for thin-film-based solar cells.
+Crystalline silicon technology is currently the most commonly used, accounting for 87% of solar cell production in 2008, according to Solarbuzz, an independent international solar energy consulting company, compared to 13% for thin-film-based solar cells.

 Although PV technology has been used for several decades, the solar power market grew significantly only in the past several years.
-According to Solarbuzz, the world PV market, defined as relating to the total MW of modules delivered to installation sites, grew from 6,080 MW in 2008 to 7,300 MW in 2009, an increase of over 20%, while annual growth has averaged a compound rate of 50% over the last five years from 1,460 MW in 2005 to 7,300 MW in 2009.
-According to Solarbuzz, under the "Balanced Energy" forecast scenario, the lowest of three forecast scenarios, the world PV market is expected to reach 8,440 MW in 2010.
-Solarbuzz also expects the world PV market to reach 15,380 MW in 2014, representing a CAGR of 16.2% from 2010 to 2014.
+According to Solarbuzz, the world PV market, defined as relating to the total MW of modules delivered to installation sites, grew from 2,826 MW in 2007 to 5,948 MW in 2008, an increase of 110%, while annual growth has averaged 53% over the last five years from 1,086 MW in 2004 to 5,948 MW in 2008.
+According to Solarbuzz, under the "Balanced Energy" forecast scenario, the lowest of three forecast scenarios, the world PV market may decline from 5,948 MW in 2008 to 5,168 MW in 2009, and is expected to start to recover in 2009 and reach the 2008 level in 2011.
+Solarbuzz also expects the world PV market to reach 8,311 MW in 2013, representing a CAGR of 13% from 2009 to 2013.